bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): CCG and probabilistic CCG, with all combinators and their powers.

-<b>There is an installer for ccglab, which I describe toward the bottom of README.
-           Please read the preliminaries first to make it ready.</b>
+Install instructions are <a href="#install">here</a>.
+There are certain things you ned to do depending on your OS, so please follow the install after reading through this README.

 This is Common Lisp code.
-It needs a real linux, or one in macosphere or windowsphere.
+It needs a linux, a native one or one in macosphere or windowsphere.

-SBCL and CCL are usable out of the box for CCGlab.
+SBCL and CCL Lisps are usable out of the box for CCGlab.
 If you already have an ANSI Common Lisp, it can work with it too.

 GCL and CLisp are ANSI but the first one does not come with CLOS, and CLisp has weird locks on standard package files to turn them on.
 This is unfortunate because some dispatch macros for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.